MastermindAIDev/luna-ai/Readme.md

 # 💖 Luna – AI Companion App

-**Current Version: 0.8.0**
+**Current Version: 0.8.9**

-Luna is a playful, memory-aware AI companion powered by local large language models (LLMs), expressive TTS (Text-to-Speech), STT (Speech-to-Text), Stable Diffusion image generation, and **AnimateDiff-based video generation** via ComfyUI.
+Luna is a playful, memory-aware AI companion powered by local large language models (LLMs), expressive TTS (Text-to-Speech), STT (Speech-to-Text), Stable Diffusion image generation, AnimateDiff-based video generation via ComfyUI, and now a 3D animated avatar viewer with camera controls.

 This project is designed as a modular, professional-grade demo that integrates:
 - Conversational memory and persona